 It means microfiber can make you into a lean, mean, green cleaning machine!
 Armed with only water and a microfiber cloth, you are going to have a greater impact than when you employed conventional cleaning methods.
 We all know why that’s good; cleaning with water is going keep nasty chemicals out of your home and out of our air and water systems.

 In time, this reduction in chemical use and waste will translate into an improved quality of life for you, your family, your community and our world.
 Beyond this, cleaning only with water means no dirt or chemical residue will be left behind on your surfaces, which actually means you’re achieving a “cleaner” clean.
 Cleaning with microfiber can also save you money as you eliminate, or drastically reduce, the number of cleaning products you buy or make.
 The cloths I use in my home have been tested for up to 500 washes and carry a 2 year warranty.
+There are a few things you should know when washing microfiber cloth in a washing machine, make sure to chek them out.

 Surprisingly, many people have found these cloths last well past both their laundering life expectancy and warranty period.
 The thought of investing once, reducing the products I use for cleaning from many to few, and reusing my cloths has been quite appealing to my minimalist sensibilities.
 Just as you simplify and save your product usage, you are going to save in time and effort.
 Your microfiber cleaning products become a housekeeping ally.
 Less effort impacts the amount of time spent on household tasks.